1. Home

 Class C-60: Two Cylinders Angled at 23.5 Degrees, Three Trucks

-Prior to 2020 you could ride Hillcrest Lumber Company 3-truck #10 (pictured at the top of this page) at the Mount Rainier Scenic Railroad in Washington state.
+Prior to 2020 you could also ride Hillcrest Lumber Company 3-truck #10 (pictured at the top of this page) at the Mount Rainier Scenic Railroad in Washington state.
 However, the tourist line has since closed and the locomotive is currently stored.

 Thanks to William Simonton for help with the information on this page.